daranzolin/daranzolin.github.io/_posts/2021-07-31-modeling-video-game-completions.markdown

 <img src="/img/comparefitstbl.png" alt="comparefitstbl" align="center"/>

 None do particularly well.
+The assumption of homoscedasticity appears to be violated.
 But the cubic model does best with short and medium length games and does a better job capturing how completion times initially scale upwards.
 One could perhaps coerce the y-intercept of the linear model to zero for some improvement, but that strategy is generally inadvisable.

 In sum, I actually think the cubic model is capturing something real: there's a non-linear rate to how bigger games get bigger in terms of hours to beat vs. hours to complete.
 There are--at a glance--three suggestive clusters: small games, medium games, and large games; and the lines of demarcation between them is not on a single slope.
 Whether that phenomena is due to small sample sizes, studio budgeting, genre, or creation date remains a mystery.